NaveenPrabakar/COVID-Data-Analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Most states show relatively low and tightly clustered hospitalization counts, with medians falling between 0 and 20 patients.
+Most states show low and tightly clustered hospitalization counts, with medians falling between 0 and 20 patients.
 This suggests that for many hospitals, COVID-19 admissions were consistently low during the reporting period.
-However, several states exhibit much wider spreads and noticeably higher medians, indicating greater and more persistent hospitalization burdens.
+However, several states exhibit much wider spreads and higher medians, indicating greater hospitalization burdens.
 The states with longer boxes (larger interquartile ranges) or many high-value outliers are those experiencing more variable or elevated COVID impacts.

 ``` r
 hospital %>%